robphilipp/hashed-wheel-timer/README.md

 The resolution determines the accuracy of actual delay of the executed task.
-For example a resolution of 1 seconds means that a delay of 3.24 seconds will be executed in 3 or 4 seconds, depending on the time the tasks was scheduled, relative to the amount of tine the cursor is in its current bucket.
-Although the resolution is a good approximation to the accuracy for 1 ms resolutions or more, for resolutions less then 1 ms (i.e. 100 µs) the word "approximate" becomes important.
+For example a resolution of 1 seconds means that a delay of 3.24 seconds will be executed in 3 or 4 seconds, depending on the time the task was scheduled, relative to the amount of time the cursor has been in its current bucket.
+Although the resolution is a good approximation to the accuracy for 1 ms resolutions or more, for resolutions less then 1 ms (i.e. 100 µs) the word "approximate" must be emphasised.

 Generally, a wheel size of 512 is reasonable, but this all depends on your situation.